Quickstart

 Gateway is not a component provided by the MoAI Inference Framework.
 You may use any gateway controller that is compatible with the Gateway API Inference Extension in Kubernetes, though we particularly recommend Istio or Kgateway.

-Create a gateway.yaml file to add the Gateway resource to the mif namespace.
+Create a gateway.yaml file to add the Gateway resource to the quickstart namespace.
 The contents of gateway.yaml vary depending on which gateway controller you use, and this guide provides instructions for both Istio and Kgateway.
 If you did not set up the target Kubernetes cluster yourself, ask your administrator to check which gateway controller is currently installed and available.
 The inference endpoint will be exposed on port 80 as specified in the gateway.yaml file.

 gateway.yaml